Kids. Dirt. Real Food. For us, it doesn’t get much more feel-good than that.

 We’ve teamed up with this fantastic company, WoollyPocket, who creates “living wall” planters, making gardening possible in any location.
 With a built-in irrigation system that keeps plants wet and happy without the need for labor-intensive maintenance, it’s perfectly manageable for a school setting.

 On June 4th, 2015, we ventured to Windham NH, to spread our enthusiasm to a group of 3rd, 4th and 5th graders on the student council.
 With us was Lorrie O’Connor, Master Gardener from the University of New Hampshire’s Cooperative Extension.
 With our WoollyPocket vertical garden structure ready and waiting to be turned into a living wall, we broke out the dirt, and the kids set to filling those pockets with soil.
 Within a few hours, planting was underway.
-At harvest time, thanks to being pesticide-free and organic, the students will be able to pick and eat their crops straight out of their garden (which they think is SO cool!)
+At harvest time, the students will be able to pick and eat their crops straight out of their garden (which they think is SO cool!)

 We wanted to make sure these productive pupils kept their fuel tanks full with an awesome snack.
 Think we busted out the hoodsie cups and sheet cake?
 You know us better than that. :) Of course, we had something slightly different in store...